lkpatel/link_monitoring_using_ping/README.md

 Recently I faced a situation, where I need to monitor a link without using SNMP.
 So I wrote a python script to monitor link.
 Script is general purpose and it can be used to monitor any number for links.

+#Prepare database
-#run this command in sql terminal of postgresql database for db table creation
+#Run this command in sql terminal of postgresql database for db table creation

 create table link_info(link_id int,interface_ip1 inet,interface_ip2 inet,link_status boolean,last_updated timestamp(0) default now());